amr-yasser226/Data-Mining-and-Information-Retrieval/Revision/Lecture 07.md

 <details>
 <summary>Answer</summary>
-A. $\lambda$ controls interpolation between the document-specific model and the collection (background) model.
+A. $\lambda$ interpolates between the document-specific model and the collection (background) model.
 </details>

 ---